POB3

 review:

-summary: IPI evidence from mass spectrometry identifying POB3
+summary: IPI evidence from mass spectrometry identifying POB3 interactions.

-interactions.
-While technically correct, 'protein binding' is
+While technically correct, 'protein binding' is uninformative per GO

-replaced with specific binding functions.
+binding functions.

 action: KEEP_AS_NON_CORE